joaquinbastos/SXOS-Pokemon-Cheats/README.md

 *SD Card/sxos/titles/*TitleID*/Pokemon Lets Go Pikachu.txt or Pokemon Lets Go Eevee.txt

+UPDATE#1 (11/19/2018)
+Added Credit to parts and ideas for the new shiney code

 UPDATE# (11/19/2018)
 Added New Codes that make all Pokemon Shiny (Thanks to @AnalogMan)